Kṣitigarbha: Indian and Tibetan traditions

+Because there are few Tibetan tantric texts or sādhana cycles devoted specifically to him, Kṣitigarbha does not have a fixed iconography in Tibetan art.
+His depictions may vary between white, green-blue, or jewel-blue, reflecting both symbolic and regional interpretations.

 Chinese traditions

-Mount Jiuhua in Anhui is regarded as Kṣitigarbha's bodhimaṇḍa.
-It is one of the Four Sacred Buddhism Mountains in China, and at one time housed more than 300 temples.
-Today, 95 of these are open to the public.
-The mountain is a popular destination for pilgrims offering dedications to Kṣitigarbha.
-In certain Chinese Buddhist legends, the arhat Maudgalyayana, known in Chinese as Mùlián (目連), acts as an assistant to Ksitigarbha in his vow to save the denizens of hell.
-As a result, Mùlián is usually also venerated in temples that enshrine Ksitigarbha.
-In folk beliefs, the mount of Ksitigarbha, Diting, is a divine beast that can distinguish good from evil, virtuous and foolish.
+In certain Chinese Buddhist legends, the arhat Mulian (目連) acts as an assistant to Ksitigarbha, known as Dizang, in his vow to save the denizens of hell.
+As a result, Mulian is usually also venerated in temples that enshrine Dizang.
+In folk beliefs, Dizang has a mount called Diting, who is a divine beast that can distinguish good from evil, virtuous and foolish.
 In iconographic form, it is often enshrined at the side of Ksitigarbha, or portrayed with Ksitigarbha riding on its back as a mount.

+Due to his scriptural row as a saviour of hell-beings and his vow of not attaining Buddhahood until the hells are empty, Dizang is commonly invoked in Chinese Buddhist rituals involving the salvific liberations of sentient beings in saṃsāra, such as the Yujia Yankou rite and the Shuilu Fahui ceremony.